 “You may go.
 Now.”

-“Well, I’ll be darned if that wasn’t worth waiting for,” Benn says.
+“Well, I’ll be darned if that wasn’t worth sticking around for,” Benn says.
 “Who was that guy?”

 Denny’s tari rests a hand on the leather-clad shoulder of Braden’s avatar.
 “Go ahead and take us out, my friend.
 We’re done here.”